 Members expressed their support for the application; it was subsequently proposed and seconded that the application be GRANTED.
 A vote was taken and was carried.

-That the application be GRANTED, subject to the conditions set out in
+That the application be GRANTED, subject to the conditions set out in paragraph 7 of the report.

 49.8 2020/0014/FULM - LAND OFF BARFF VIEW, BURN